A note on accuracy

 This guide covers the national picture.
 For state-specific detail, see our guides for NSW, VIC, QLD, and WA.

 The Australian Government runs several schemes administered through Housing Australia (formerly NHFIC).
-These schemes allow eligible buyers to purchase with a smaller deposit without paying Lenders Mortgage Insurance (LMI) — the government guarantees the gap.
+These schemes allow eligible buyers to purchase with a smaller deposit without paying Lenders Mortgage Insurance (LMI).
+The government guarantees the gap.

 1. First Home Guarantee (FHBG)